wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 ## Visual Studio Code #

-Microsoft's Visual Studio Code (VSCode)'s core engine is built using GitHub's Electron for multi-plantform (Mac, Windows, etc.) as open-source Monacle Editor at https://microsoft.github.io/monaco-editor.
+Microsoft's Visual Studio Code (VSCode)'s core engine is built using GitHub's Electron for multi-plantform (Mac, Windows, etc.) as open-source <a target="_blank" href="https://microsoft.github.io/monaco-editor">Monacle Editor</a>.

-VSCode is slower to startup than Sublime Text.
+PROTIP: VSCode is slower to startup than Sublime Text.

 But VSCode's windowing is much more configurable, which has enabled many add-ons.
 This has made VSCode the most feature-rich and thus most preferred editor today.

+Ahmad Awais, <a target="_blank" href="https://www.youtube.com/watch?v=M6E5L1-TVoc">VIDEO</a>
+VSCode Power User Tips & Tricks</a>

 ### Install